-Meyer's API was 816 (out of 1000).
-This is an increase of 36 points compared with last year's API.
+Chavez's API was 772 (out of 1000).
+This is an increase of 63 points compared with last year's API.
 All students took the test.
 You can find three years of detailed API results in the Data Almanac that accompanies this report.

-API RANKINGS: Based on our 2009-2010 test results, we started the 2010-2011 school year with a base API of 780.
+API RANKINGS: Based on our 2009-2010 test results, we started the 2010-2011 school year with a base API of 709.
 The state ranks all schools according to this score on a scale from 1 to 10 (10 being highest).
-Compared with all elementary schools in California, our school ranked 4 out of 10.
+Compared with all elementary schools in California, our school ranked 1 out of 10.

+CALIFORNIA

-CALIFORNIA API
+API

 ACADEMIC PERFORMANCE INDEX

+Met schoolwide Yes

+growth target 163

-Met schoolwide growth target Yes
+Met growth target \ /

-Met growth target for prior school year Yes
+for prior school year Yes

-API score 816
+API score 772

+Growth attained

-Growth attained from prior year +36
+from prior year +63

 Met subgroup growth targets Yes

+growth targets

 SOURCE: API based on spring 2011 test cycle.
-Growth scores alone are displayed and are current as of November 2011.
+Growth scores alone are displayed and a current as of November 2011.

-\Ethnic groups, English Learners, special ed students, or socioeconomic groups of students that make up 15 percent or more of a school's student body.
+Ethnic groups, English Learners, special ed students, or socioeconomic groups of students that make up 15 percent or more of a school's student body.
 These groups must meet AYP and API goals.
 R/P - Results pending due to challenge by school.
-N/A - Results not available.
+N/A - Results not available

 SIMILAR SCHOOL RANKINGS: We also received a second ranking that compared us with the 100 schools with the most similar students, teachers, and class sizes.
-Compared with these schools, our school ranked 8 out of 10.
+Compared with these schools, our school ranked 2 out of 10.
 The CDE recalculates this factor every year.
 To read more about the specific elements included in this calculation, refer to the CDE Web site.